 Elderton is a tiny borough located in the state of Pennsylvania.
 With a population of 323 people and just one neighborhood, Elderton is the 1044th largest community in Pennsylvania.

-When you are in Elderton, you'll notice that it is more blue-collar than most other communities in America.
-46.59% of Elderton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Elderton is a blue-collar town, with 46.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elderton is a borough of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Elderton who work in management occupations (7.95%), office and administrative support (6.82%), and food service (6.82%).

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Elderton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Elderton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.